-Currently, not all algorithms are able to understand contexts.
-Therefore, developers should take care to teach their algorithms to understand extra conditions.
+Currently, not all algorithms are able to understand context.
+Therefore, developers should take care to teach their algorithms such understanding.
 This is the biggest challenge in the development of algorithmic businesses.

 Ethical problems with using smart machines and algorithms

-The algorithm economy will likely replace more human workers with robots.
-Of course, this is good news for businesses, because they can focus their resources in other directions.
-But this creates a moral dilemma as we elevate machines over human beings.
+The algorithm economy will likely mean the replacement of human workers with robots.
+Of course, this is good news for businesses because they can focus their resources in other directions.
+But this creates a moral dilemma as we elevate machines over humans.

 Using algorithms with malicious intent

-Here, at Yalantis we’re looking forward to more advanced algorithms to use in our projects.
-And, we’ll definitely share all the recent improvements in the algorithm economy.
+At Yalantis, we’re looking forward to using more advanced algorithms in our projects.
+And we’ll definitely share all the latest improvements in the algorithm economy.